Skip to main content

 Conditions must be favorable for this attack to have a chance of succeeding.
 In particular, if the camera does not use an insecure interface, then the data will be encrypted, and we will not be able to see it.

 If no one is watching the camera feed, or it's not displayed on a monitor, there will be no insecure traffic to intercept, so we will not see anything.
-If we cannot kick a client off the network momentarily to generate a four-way handshake, then knowing the password won't do us any good.
+If we cannot kick a client off the network to generate a four-way handshake, then knowing the password won't do us any good.
 And finally, if we're out of range of the network, we won't be able to intercept traffic we can't clear.

 While this may seem like a lot of requirements, it's fairly common to be able to do this.
 If the target has a Wi-Fi security camera and keeps a monitor viewing the display, the Wi-Fi password should be all you need, aside from a Wi-Fi adapter.